 Origin of the Sloughi Dog Breed

-Though the Sloughi resembles the Saluki and the Afghan Hound, it’s not related to either.
+Though the Sloughi resembles the Saluki and the Afghan Hound, it’s unrelated.
 This hound has a unique DNA makeup from thousands of years.
 As we mentioned earlier, he’s probably from Ethiopia or Algeria.

-Also suggest Morocco, Tunisia and Libya as his original home, but like many “ancient” breeds there is still some “debate” as to what the truth actually is.
-What is known for sure is that the Sloughis breed eventually made their way to western Europe in the late 1800s, but the Sloughi breed really didn’t become a “thing” until the 1960s.
-At that time, they also became known in the United States as well and as you’re probably already aware of have yet to become a “super popular” breed
+Also suggest Morocco, Tunisia, and Libya as his original home, but like many “ancient” breeds, there is still some “debate” about the truth.
+It is known that the Sloughi breed eventually made its way to Western Europe in the late 1800s, but the Sloughi breed didn’t become a “thing” until the 1960s.
+At that time, they also became known in the United States and, as you’re probably already aware, have yet to become a “super popular” breed.

 The Federation Cynologique Internationale: 1935

-As mentioned, to the untrained eye, they look a bit like greyhounds.
-They are slender sight hounds, but they are strong and it shows.
-Their color patterns can vary: some are pale underneath with a black mask.
-In more rare cases, the dog may be dark underneath and sandy on top.
+As mentioned, they look like greyhounds to the untrained eye.
+They are slender sighthounds, but they are strong, and it shows.
+Their color patterns vary; some are pale underneath a black mask.
+In rare cases, the dog may be dark underneath and sandy on top.
 They may also have a sand brindle pattern.

-As mentioned in the beginning, these dogs are really quite loyal to their “person” or “people”, but they’re not very warm to strangers or new people.
-They definitely take time adjusting to new places and people.
-This can be hard if you are a traveler and need to put him in a kennel or have a dog sitter.
-These dogs are gentle, so you won’t see him or her getting aggressive unless something terrible has happened (you, his owner, are in danger or someone is threatening the dog).
-As runners, they will definitely need some exercise.
+As mentioned initially, these dogs are loyal to their “person” or “people” but are not very warm to strangers or new people.
+They take time to adjust to new places and people.
+This can be hard if you are a traveler and must put him in a kennel or have a dog sitter.
+These dogs are gentle, so you won’t see them getting aggressive unless something terrible has happened (you, his owner, are in danger or someone is threatening the dog).
+As runners, they will need some exercise.
 But don’t worry; this doesn’t mean they’ll be wound up and wild all day.
 These dogs do chill out a lot too.

-In general, these dogs should have pretty good health, supposing the breeders have done their job.
-Like with any dog, you should always get the full family history and know if there is anything major to look out for.
-This dog is a deep-chested breed, so it could have some stomach or bloating issues.
+These dogs should generally be healthy, supposing the breeders have done their job.
+Like with any dog, you should always get the whole family history and know if there is anything significant to look out for.
+This dog is deep-chested, so that it could have stomach or bloating issues.
 In a worst-case scenario, this could require surgery to correct (Cost of Surgery for Bloat: $3000-6000).

 Other things to look out for…

 Will be eye diseases like progressive retinal atrophy.
 The risk of this will depend on the breeder.
-Most will make sure not to breed Sloughis at risk of this, but sometimes mistakes happen (or breeders are just careless).
-There is no way to really treat this, and your dog will eventually go blind.
-PRA is something that you should definitely ask any breeder about before adoption.
+Most will ensure not to breed Sloughis at risk of this, but sometimes mistakes happen (or breeders are just careless).
+There is no way to treat this; your dog will eventually go blind.
+PRA is something that you should ask any breeder about before adoption.